ushironoko/hxpr/README.md

 [日本語](./README-jp.md)

-A TUI tool for GitHub PR review with Vim-style keybindings.
+You can view and review local diffs exceeding 6,000 files and 300,000 lines in the terminal for GitHub PRs.
+Two AI agents will automatically review and iterate on corrections until approval.

 ## Features

-- Browse changed files in a PR
+### Performance
+- Fast startup with intelligent caching
+- Achieves high memory efficiency and safety by eliminating inconsistent states at the implementation level.
+- Tested with 6,000+ files and 300,000+ lines

+### AI Rally
+Automated PR review and fix cycle using AI agents.
+A reviewer agent analyzes diffs and posts comments, then a reviewee agent fixes issues and commits — looping until approved.

+### Local Diff Mode
+Preview local `git diff HEAD` in real time with file watcher — no PR required.
+Toggle between PR mode and Local mode on the fly (`L` key).

+### PR Review
-- Split view with file list and diff preview side by side
+- Split view with file list and diff preview
-- View diffs with syntax highlighting (Markdown rich display mode with `M` key)
+- Syntax highlighting with powered by tree-sitter
-- Add inline comments on specific lines
+- Add inline comments and code suggestions on specific lines
-- Add code suggestions
 - View and navigate review comments with jump-to-line
 - Submit reviews (Approve / Request Changes / Comment)
-- Fast startup with intelligent caching
-- **Local Diff Mode**: Preview local `git diff HEAD` in real time with file watcher — no PR required
-- Toggle between PR mode and Local mode on the fly (`L` key)
+- Vim-like symbol search(`gd`), on-the-fly file display and editing(`gf`)

+### Customization
-- Configurable keybindings and editor
+- Fully configurable keybindings and editor
-- **AI Rally**: Automated PR review and fix cycle using AI agents
+- Customizable AI-Rally prompt templates
+- Customizable with any syntax highlighting theme.

 ## Requirements